hsrob/TrueVault.Net/README.md

 Each `DocumentResponse` exposes a `DeserializeDocument<T>` method, which extracts and returns the individual document as Type `T`. `DocumentResponse` contains the TrueVault document ID in its `Id` property, as well as the raw serialized Base64 encoded JSON string in its `Document` property.

+###Exception Handling

+When the library catches a `WebException`, it will make an attempt to parse and unwrap the `error` object in an error response from TrueVault.
+It will throw a new `WebException` with the original exception in the `InnerException` property, and a message formatted as follows, where `response` is the error response body returned by TrueVault.

+`TrueVault Transaction ID {response.transaction_id} - {HTTP Status Code} Error (Type: {response.error.type}) [Code: {response.error.code}]: {response.error.message}`

+##Running the Tests

+Update App.config in the TrueVault.Net.Test project with the values you wish to use for testing.
+Please note that the tests use the TrueVault API, so you may incur a small amount of usage by running them.
+Per the license, you agree that I cannot be held responsible for any usage charges, fees, overages, etc. you may incur by running the tests.

 #Contributing

 Pull requests are welcome.
 If you're planning on adding a major feature, please contact me first to make sure it fits with the direction of the library, and that I'm not already working on it!

+#Legal

+This library is made available under The MIT License.
+By using this library, you agree to the terms of that license.